 - Other primary modes of transportation: You may also drive, take a train, boat or bus to travel to conferences.
 However, the amount claimed may not exceed the cost of flying.

 - Lodgings, per diem and other support: The College will also provide funding to help defray lodgings, meal and ground travel expenses.
-(Note: Students officially participating in local meetings within 50 miles of campus can apply for reimbursement of registration fees only; travel and room and board expenses are not eligible for reimbursement.)
+(Note: Students officially participating in local meetings within 50 miles of campus can apply for reimbursement of registration fees only; travel and housing and food expenses are not eligible for reimbursement.)

 - Registration: While there is no official limit on registration fees, it is requested that students register early and refrain from incurring late registration penalties.
 For particularly expensive conferences, students may not receive the full amount of registration fees and may be asked to look for other sources of funding.